Truth & Reconciliation

 Capacity Building

-This work is particularly important in fulfilling Truth and Reconciliation Commission (TRC) Call to Action 92: Business and Reconciliation.
-Indigenous Peoples are overrepresented within the substance use and mental health space due to the ongoing impacts of colonization, systemic discrimination, and intergenerational trauma.
-At Catalyst Haven, we are committed to leveraging digital communications to challenge stigma, promote culturally safer approaches, and support Indigenous-led solutions that prioritize healing, self-determination, and community care.
+This work directly supports the Truth and Reconciliation Commission (TRC) Call to Action 92 on Business and Reconciliation.
+Indigenous Peoples continue to face disproportionate impacts within health, social, and justice systems due to colonization, systemic inequities, and intergenerational trauma.
+At Catalyst Haven, we are committed to leveraging strategy and advocacy to challenge stigma, promote culturally safer approaches, and support Indigenous-led solutions that prioritize healing, self-determination, and community care.

 Continuous education